 One of the best ways you may assist your advisees is to understand the requirements of the Gen Ed experience by consulting the sections on Learning Objectives and Fulfilling the Requirements for further information.
 You should also be able to direct students to Course Offerings.
 Most importantly, you should encourage students to take an active role in selecting courses for Gen Ed that complement their majors and interests.
 Remember that Gen Ed courses are offered at all levels (100 to 400) and in all class sizes.
 While students often take them during the early part of their undergraduate career, they are not required to do so.
 A careful examination of the Gen Ed available each semester, which also can be located on SPIRE, will provide helpful information for advisors and students to reflect upon complementary learning experiences.
-A Gen Ed Course Planning Guide is also available to assist students and their advisors in planning the Gen Ed experience.
+Specific Gen Ed Course Planning Guides are available to assist students and their advisors in planning the Gen Ed experience.

 As an advisor you will want to be sure that your advisees understand the importance of these courses to their undergraduate experience.
 Effective advisors need to know more than just their departmental curriculum; they need to be knowledgeable about General Education goals and requirements and be ready to stress the value of Gen Ed in students’ careers and productive lives.
 They should be ready to make suggestions about courses and explain their relevance and timeliness to students.